BasavarajAili1/Vehicle-Detection-Counting-Using-OpenCV/README.md

 ✔The area below the horizontal line y = 80 is our vehicle detection zone.
 We will detect any movement that happens in this zone only.
 You can create your own detection zone if you want to play around with the concept.

 ## Advantages👌
-•	Surveying is easy.
+•	Surveying is easy <br>
-•	Maintenance is easy.
+•	Maintenance is easy <b>
-•	Transport/Logistics Companies may take better usage.
+•	Transport/Logistics Companies may take better usage <b>
-•	Traffic Management.
+•	Traffic Management

+# Here we go for a demo 🐱‍🏍
 https://github.com/BasavarajAili1/vehicle-detection-and-counting/assets/112578014/41f123a8-9546-459b-b45e-0bee6becb6d2